Willykman/Challenge-5/README.md

 Forecast Cumulative Returns in 10 Years

 # Contributors
 Starter code provided by Columbia FinTech Bootcamp.
-Parts of this application were copied for weeks assignments and review and debugging provided by AskBCS help desk.
+Parts of this application were copied from this weeks assignments and review and debugging provided by AskBCS help desk.